rackerlabs/support-how-to/content/how-to/cloud-servers/where-to-put-documentroot-in-centos/index.md

                </Directory>
          </VirtualHost>

-  **Note**: The directories set in the virtual hosts must be located under the main DocumentRoot.
-If your DocumentRoot is /var/www/, then the directories will be set behind it.
+  **Note**: The directories for the virtual hosts must be located under the main DocumentRoot.
+If your DocumentRoot is **/var/www/**, then the directories are set under it, as shown in the following example:
-  Example:

          /var/www/example.com/

-For any changes to these files, please check syntax restart Apache with the following command:
+If you change these files, restart Apache with the following commands:

          httpd -t
          service httpd reload

-If hosting multiple vhosts, it will be best to organize and separate each document root.
+If you have multiple vhosts, organize and separate each document root, as shown in the folloiwng example:
-Example:

          /var/www/vhosts/example.com/
          /var/www/vhosts/example2.com/